About this Document

 The AXS Guard system-wide policy is automatically enforced for non-registered computers.
 For more information on computer registration, RADIUS and authentication, see the AXS Guard System Administration guide and the AXS Guard Authentication guide in the product manuals section of this site.

-- whose device is physically connected to the network
+- whose device or computer is physically connected to the network

 - who does not exist on AXS Guard

-- whose device is not registered on AXS Guard
+- whose device or computer is not registered on AXS Guard

 Safety and Environmental Information